Terms & Conditions

 WORKING ENVIRONMENT

-- That as a volunteer at COPENHELL I am expected to work in accordance with applicable Health and Safety legislation
+- as a volunteer at COPENHELL I am expected to work in accordance with applicable Health and Safety legislation

 - That I am at all times obliged to follow guidelines for the use of protective equipment and other guidelines relevant to the fulfillment of the work